 The BCLT program gathers the wisdom of older Americans so their advice for living can be passed down to future generations.
 It allows youth to learn about older people and aging and is expected to create respect for the wisdom of age and combat ageism.
 It also provides youth with an opportunity to develop skills sets that will be useful to them in the future such as interviewing and research skills.

 Local 4-H participants were trained and then partnered with seniors from across Steuben County for the interviews.
-The youth have identified the life lessons they learned for this presentation of their findings.
-This event is open to the public and all who may be interested in the well-being of youth and elders.
+The youth identified the life lessons they learned for this presentation of their findings.